Reporter Threatened With Arrest at Georgia Congresswoman’s Town Hall

 The reaction from Republican leaders was one of condemnation: a spokesperson for House Minority Leader Kevin McCarthy said he would speak to Greene and Ronna McDaniel, chairwoman of the Republican National Committee, and said Greene’s posts were “disgusting.”

+Greene’s past comments have raised questions over how Republicans in the House will ultimately respond to them.
 The freshman lawmaker has spent less than a month in office.
 One of the first actions she took in Washington was to file articles of impeachment against President Joe Biden.

 In the past, she has expressed support for the baseless conspiracy theory QAnon, which accuses Democrats of pedophilia and Satan worship, and she reportedly agreed with Facebook comments that said the Parkland school shooting was a “false flag” event.